 Abstaining at the bar is always an option if you want to enjoy some good company but don’t want to pay for drinks.

-There are also tons of other ways to spend a night out that don’t include bars and dropping.
+There are also many other ways to spend a night out that don’t include bars and dropping.
 You could watch movies, enjoy a park, or stargaze rather than hit the clubs.

 Save Money by Staying Home